Manx-Language-Toolkit/corpus-search-data-private/README.md

-Data to be used in the Manx Ccorpus where any of:
+Data to be used in the Manx Corpus where any of:

 * Copyight is unknown and needs further research
 * Permission has been granted, but no formal license